-Taipei is one of my favourite cities in the world, I would love to spend a longer period at the city if given a chance.
+Taipei is one of my favorite cities in the world, I would love to spend a longer period in the city if given a chance.
 What makes me fall in love with the city?
-I can't explain to be honest, but I only know one thing, I love the food and the people over there.
+I can't explain, to be honest, but I only know one thing, I love the food and the people over there.

 *Photos of the aircraft are credited to the respective photographers on airliners.net and jetphotos.

 B-16722 in golden light, do you like the livery?

 EVA Air is also known as E-V-A Airways, was set up in 1989 as an affiliate of shipping conglomerate Evergreen Group.
 This airline is a Taiwanese carrier based in Taoyuan, Taipei and is largely privately owned and is considered to be the 2nd biggest airline in Taiwan, behind China Airlines who is the number 1.
 EVA Air Cargo was also set up to handle the air cargo with a fleet of MD-11F and Boeing 747-400F, soon the Boeing 777 Freighter will join the fleet, replacing the MD-11 type.
 Its domestic and regional subsidiary, Uni Air operates on domestic and international small markets with a fleet of MD-90 (To be phased out in May 2016), Airbus A321 and ATR 72-600 series.